 May Help You Feel Full

-Hunger pangs at night increase the time it takes to fall asleep.
+Hunger pangs at night are the worst.
 Eating a banana at bedtime can satisfy your hunger and help you feel full.
-Bananas are low in calories and contain soluble fibers and pectin, which together add bulk to your digestive system and increase the time it takes to empty your stomach and gastric contents.
+Bananas are low in calories and contain soluble fibers and pectin, which together add bulk to your digestive system andmakes you feel full.

 Improve Blood Sugar Levels

 Rich in soluble fiber and resistant starch, bananas are excellent in regulating your blood sugar levels.

 Foods to Avoid Before Bed

 As per nutritionists and dietitians, you should avoid food high in salt, sugar, and saturated fat before bed.
 Caffeinated foods too!

 Here are some foods to avoid before bed:

 - Chocolates, coffee, and even decaffeinated drinks that contain caffeine

 Caffeine disturbs the timing of our internal body clock and delays the onset of sleep.
 It blocks adenosine, a chemical that makes you sleepy at night, and signals the brain to stay awake.